trevorwslee/MCE-DumbDisplay/README.md

 Or like

-    // exclicitly wait for connection and setup the imaginary "pin frame" to be 3 units x 1 unit dumbdisplay.connect()
+    // exclicitly wait for connection
+    dumbdisplay.connect()
-    // setup auto pin (layout) layers in Vertical direction dumbdisplay.configAutoPinLayers(AutoPinDirection.Vertical)
+    // configure to "auto pin (layout) layers" in Vertical direction dumbdisplay.configAutoPinLayers(AutoPinDirection.Vertical)

     // create a LED layer